shahednasser/cross-post-notion/README.md

 - `GH_IMAGE_PATH`: Path to upload images to in the repository.
 Default will be the root.
 - `GH_IMAGE_PREFIX`: Prefix of images to use in the article.
 This is helpful if, for example, you host images in the `public` directory but on the website the images should be loaded from `/`.
 Default value is the same value as `GH_IMAGE_PATH`.
 - `GH_ARTICLE_PATH`: Path to upload the article to in the repository.
 Default will be the root.
-- `GH_TITLE_PROPERTY`: The Notion property to take the title from.
+- `GH_TITLE_PROPERTY`: The name of the Notion property to take the title from.
 Default will be the title of the notion document.
+- `GH_DATE_PROPERTY`: The name of the Notion property to take the date from.
+If no property is provided, the current date is used as the value.

 ## Usage